davidjguru/davidjguru.github.io/_posts/2019-5-18-Creating-development-environments-for-drupal-with-ddev.md

 1. Docker virtualize the Operating System of the Host, not the Hardware.

 ## Multi-Container applications with Docker
-We now have a partial deployment performed through the equality 1 Application = 1 Docker container, but now in the next step, we see that a Drupal project = N applications = N Containers.
-How to relate all this? for that we entered into the use of Docker Compose, a tool to articulate the links and connections of all the Containers that we want to operate in an integrated way within the context of a project.
+We now have a partial deployment performed through the equality 1 Application = 1 Docker container, but now in the next step, we see that a Drupal project = N applications = N Containers. **How to relate all this?** for that we entered into the use of Docker Compose, a tool to articulate the links and connections of all the Containers that we want to operate in an integrated way within the context of a project.

+Now defining the relationships between containers trought Docker Compose we could deploy applications from some containers.

 ![Development Structure based in Docker and Docker Compose]({{ site.baseurl }}/images/davidjguru_drupal_8_docker_engine_mockup_2.png)